dwaipayan-bond013/Python-Data-Analysis-Portfolio-Projects/README.md

 # About Me
 I am a passionate data enthusiast with a strong background in Python.
 Over the years, I have utilised my skills in writing and optimizing complex codes, and leveraging Python's powerful features to extract meaningful insights from data.
 This portfolio serves as a testament to my proficiency in Python and demonstrates my ability to tackle real-world data challenges.
 # Python projects
-In this repository, you will find a variety of SQL projects, including:
+In this repository, you will find a variety of Python projects, including:

 1. 📦 [**DTDC Market Modeling**](https://github.com/dwaipayan-bond013/Python-Data-Analysis-Projects/tree/main/DTDC%20Market%20Modelling): This project analyzes delivery data to identify logistical inefficiencies, optimize route performance, and uncover high-demand corridors across Indian states.
 Using Python-based analytics and visualizations, the project delivers actionable insights to enhance DTDC’s operational efficiency and strategic planning.